status-im/status-mobile/doc/TROUBLESHOOTING.md

 ## APP Crashes on reloading changes

 ### Cause
-Status-mobile uses watchman for monitoring changes and uses its own [reloader](https://github.com/status-im/status-mobile/blob/develop/src/status_im/reloader.cljs) for updating the running app.
+Status-mobile uses `shadow-cljs` for hot reloading changes and uses its own [reloader](https://github.com/status-im/status-mobile/blob/develop/src/status_im/reloader.cljs) for updating them in the running app.
 If react-native's fast refresh is also enabled then it creates conflicts and crashes the app.

 ### Solution
 Open react native's [In-App Developer Menu](https://reactnative.dev/docs/debugging#accessing-the-in-app-developer-menu) and press "Disable Fast Refresh" or "Disable Hot Reloading"